fafalone/UIRibbonDemos/README.md

 # UIRibbonDemos
 ## Windows UI Ribbon Framework Demos

 **Update (Augest 7th): Gallery Intro Demo Released!** The finished project is UIRibbonDemoSGallery.twinproj,and all the intermediates are in \UIRibbonDemoSGallery.
-More info down at the bottom after the Intermediate demo.
+More info down at the bottom after the Intermediate demo. **Update:** Same day minor bug fix, custom border size (1-15) now works.

 **Update (August 1st): Intermediate Demo updated.**\